 Applicants should expect to receive a funding decision by Thursday 26th March 2020.
 Remember you will also need to register separately for the conference.
 Early registration is highly encouraged!

 - Applicants must be working or studying in the CCS field within the UK academic community at an eligible organisation at the time of application and for the duration of the proposed activity.

-- Academic and research staff applicants must meet the (non-technical) conditions for eligibility for the EPSRC first grant scheme.
+- Academic and research staff applicants must meet the (non-technical) conditions for eligibility for the EPSRC New Investigator scheme.
 These include that applicants must normally have completed their PhD or equivalent professional qualification within 10 years of the time the application is submitted.
 Academic staff wishing to apply should also normally have been appointed to their first lecturer or equivalent position within the previous 36 months, or still be within the probation period associated with the new appointment.

 - Applications must be made by the applicant, but must be supported in writing by their supervisor or line manager.

-Please apply via the link below.
-To apply you must be logged in to your UKCCSRC account – please log in via the boxes at the top right.
+- To apply you must be logged in to your UKCCSRC account – please log in via the boxes at the top right.
 If you have forgotten your password, you can reset it by entering just your username and clicking LOG IN.
 For help email firstname.lastname@example.org.

 Please note the data protection and photography clauses for this fund: